XKTZ/mlp-in-numpy/readme.md

 It also implements the SGD optimizer.

-There is a sample of the network training on MNIST dataset in the file.
+There is a sample of the network training on MNIST ml.dataset in the file.

 Loss by iteration: